 Graduate Student Representatives to the WU Board of Trustees

 Since 1996, graduate students have served on the Washington University Board of Trustees.
 This site contains information about the position, as well as information on the application process.

-A graduate student representative to the Board of Trustees must be a full-time graduate or professional student in residence (May 2021 through May 2022), in good academic standing, and able to make the necessary time commitment.
+To be considered for the role of graduate student representative to the Board of Trustees for 2022-23, the student must be a full-time graduate or professional student in residence (May 2022 through May 2023), in good academic standing, and able to make the necessary time commitment.
 In addition, it is important that the graduate student representatives have knowledge of graduate study at Washington University, be articulate, be able to present a variety of opinions, have sound judgment, maintain confidentiality, and hold the respect of peers, faculty, and others who know them.
 The graduate student representatives should be willing to maintain close communication with the several graduate and professional student constituencies within the Washington University community, such as the university-wide Professional and Graduate Student Coordinating Committee (ProGradS) and the Graduate Professional Council (GPC).

 2. Attendance at Board Orientation.